Doug Hughes (activist): Impact

 The gyrocopter flight inspired art in a variety of venues.
-Soon after the flight, street art depicting the flight showed up in LA.
+Soon after the flight, street art depicting the flight showed up in Los Angeles.
 Two different songs were written, "Ballad of Doug Hughes" by Paul Loether and "Superhero Autogyro" by Curtis Long.
 An award-winning video, "An American Mailman's Flight for Freedom" was produced by Joseph Huff-Hannon.
 In his last few weeks before retirement, David Letterman hosted President Obama and delivered the "Top 10 Questions Dumb Guys Ask the President".
 Number One, was the gyrocopter pilot purportedly asking the Chief Executive: "When will you return my gyrocopter?"
 Unknown pranksters announced the "Doug Hughes Commemorative Postal Stamp" to the press through a parody web site with a convincing photo of postal executives outside the US Postal Museum making the announcement.

 Exactly a year after the Hughes flight, a march from Philadelphia to the US Capitol kicked off a week of peaceful civil disobedience.
 In the protest dubbed "Democracy Spring" over 1300 arrests were made at the Capitol Building in a protest of "Citizens United".
 Hughes had little direct influence in "Democracy Spring", organized by 99Rise, which Hughes could not attend by court order but his influence was present.
 Among the groups supporting "Democracy Spring" was "Code Pink", the women's peace group.
 Media Benjamin, co-founder of "Code Pink" said of the assembly of thousands: "I think it's fair to say that this is his [Doug Hughes] baby."

 Exactly two years after the flight Doug Hughes mailed the letters to Congress, conventionally at the Post Office he previously worked at.
 The letters had been impounded as evidence - Hughes recovered them after he finished his prison term.
 Within the limits of his probation, which limits his travel, he is active with other leaders in the movement to get big money out of politics.

 Federal authorities announced in October 2016 they would destroy the gyrocopter which Hughes was required to forfeit in the plea agreement.

 Later life

 Hughes finished his prison term in October 2016, then remained under federal probation until October 2017.
-Retired from the US Postal Service, he is reportedly engaged in writing a book and giving speeches.
 When probation finished he intended to return to national activism on the corrosive effect of big money in politics and the reform measures he believes are possible and effective.
+Retired from the US Postal Service, he currently gives speeches and has published a book "Flight Plan: A Mailman's Aerial Adventure and Special Delivery" in September 2021.
+He spoke at the 2018 Unrig the System summit where he was presented with an award for his actions.